AliManjotho/ls-re-mgm/README.md

-# ReActGen
+# LS-ReMGM

-This is the repository that contains source code for the [ReActGen website](https://incepters53.github.io/reactgen/).
+This is the repository that contains source code for the [LS-ReMGM website](https://alimanjotho.github.io/LS-ReMGM/).